strategineer/personal-website/content/blog/2025-01-23/index.md

 ---
-title: "Maze of the Blue Medusa roleplaying campaign: How'd it go?"
+title: "My Maze of the Blue Medusa roleplaying campaign: How'd it go?"
-date: 2025-01-23
+date: 2025-01-24
 blog/tags:
   - tabletop
 draft: true
 ---

 Running a tabletop RPG campaign is always a learning experience.
-In this post, I'll share insights from my recent campaign, 'Labyrinth of the Blue Gorgon', and lessons I learned as a GM --- some things I'd do differently next time!
+In this post, I'll share insights from my recent campaign, 'Labyrinth of the Blue Gorgon', and lessons I learned as a GM.

 <!--more-->

-I ran the Maze of the Blue Medusa megadungeon using the Shadowdark RPG rules through the Foundry virtual tabletop over the course of 4 months between September 2024 and January 2025.
+I ran the Maze of the Blue Medusa megadungeon using the Shadowdark RPG rules through the Foundry virtual tabletop tool over the course of 4 months between September 2024 and January 2025.

-Now, I'll go over the lessons learned about each of these parts separately and then cover the insights gained from combining them all together for the campaign.
+Now, I'll go over the lessons learned about each of these parts individually and then cover the insights gained from combining them all together for the campaign.

 {{< toc >}}